 You do it it through the following two mediums:

 In this link is a great example of a 3 and a half minute video where (even if you’ve heard nothing from Kerwin before) you find yourself caring because of the STORY he shares:

 Sure, you’re going to share your expertise, service updates or important announcements with your online audience- and posts like these are very important in the process of persuasion…

 But it can’t just be static information.
 You need to go deeper and share your personal story- your triumphs AND your struggles.
 Your goals, why you keep making the effort on behalf of your staff, customers and subscribers and how you got to be where you are.

-I get that maybe you don’t have a huge amount of time to be writing, editing and publishing a regular blog across your online channels.
-But, when you realise what you gain from doing it in terms of real results, then you know it’s worth making a priority- whether you do it or somebody else does it for you.
+I get that maybe you don’t have a huge amount of time to be writing, editing and publishing a regular blog.
+But, when you realise what you stand to gain from doing it in terms of actual results, then you know it’s worth making a priority-

-So, if you’d like that online audience to sit up, pay attention and tune in and become somebody they can’t wait to hear more from?
+So, if you’d like them to sit up, pay attention and tune in and become somebody they can’t wait to hear more from?
 Then let’s talk.